 Easy to imagine him as he once

-stood outside my door in Bermuda
+stood outside my door, Bermuda

-shorts holding a sack of meatball
+a sack of meatball sandwiches, the

-surprise of his surprise visit.
+surprise at my surprise at his surprise visit.

-And now, nine years later he
+And now, nine years later, he

-waits still for me to visit just
+waits still for me to visit, just

 once, with some cut flowers